 Earlier we considered the United Nations view of human rights and, more particularly, of the human right to health.
-At the time I raised some objections to the UN.
-Mostly along the lines of it being a nice ideal in theory - but it was something that was thought or felt to be very far removed from the realities of life.
+At the time I raised some objections in the voice of the sceptic to the view of the United Nations.
+The objections were mostly that while it was a nice ideal in theory - it was something felt to be far removed from realities of life.
 People seem to have been encultured to believe that life - real life - as in 'this is how the sausage is made' and as in 'you are a grown up now, and it's time to grow up from these childish ideals'.
 That life: is thought to be more like such obviously adult shows as Game of Thrones or The 500.
 The thought here is that there really is a struggle between different groups, or factions, and to that end people make bargains and deals that are kept only when it is expedient for them to do so.
 These shows are sometimes discussed as being 'morally grey' in the sense that there isn't a clear division between 'good guys' and 'bad guys'.
-Rather, the idea is that all of the people are playing the very same game of keeping their promises only when it is expedient for them to do What seems to be thought to justify this as a moral position - where our heroes are able to behave pretty badly towards others and yet still be presented as heroes - is the notion that everybody is playing the same game.
-On this view, when one is faced with the losers in life (those who lack access to resources they need) one can console one self that if they had have been lucky enough and / or smart enough to have seen the opportunities that one did - to lie, cheat, and take more than ones fair share - that they would have done this.
-In other words, those who have more than their fair share can justify why this is acceptable by saying that those who have nothing would have done the same to them if they could have gotten away with it.
-In other words, the losers in life can look at the wealthy and say 'there but for the grace of god go I'.
-They wouldn't be doing things differently if they had the luck and / or talent and / or opportunity of those who are considered to be the 'winners' in this game of life.
+Rather, the idea is that all of the people are playing the very same game of keeping their promises only when it is expedient for them to do so.